kirstenfrank/RepData_PeerAssessment1/PA1_template.md

 The technique for calculating a value to impute for missing values is calculate an average for that time of day.
 This information is in the dataset stepstime and needs to be transferred back to the dataset activity.

 First, how many values are NA?
-There are 17568.
+There are 17568 rows in the dataset activity.
 There are 15264 complete cases.
 Therefore, there are 2304.

-I want to use the mean for that 5 minute interval across the days to fill in the missing values.
+I want to use the mean for each 5 minute interval across the days to fill in the missing values.

 ```r